Zinc Oxide (Sunscreen Grade ≪ 100nm)

 - This ingredient’s score is higher if used in products that are inhalable (e.g., sprays, powders) because of respiratory concerns.

-Other ConcernsEnhanced skin absorption, Persistence and bioaccumulation (low), Non-reproductive organ system toxicity (moderate), Ecotoxicology (low), Occupational hazards (moderate), and Biochemical or cellular level changes (high)
+Other ConcernsEnhanced skin absorption, Use restrictions (moderate), Persistence and bioaccumulation (low), Non-reproductive organ system toxicity (moderate), Ecotoxicology (low), Occupational hazards (moderate), and Biochemical or cellular level changes (high)

 Restricted: EWG VERIFIED products cannot contain this ingredient without adequate substantiation

-Sunscreens with zinc oxide usually contain nanoparticles.
-Zinc oxide in sunscreen offers UVA protection.
-Nanoparticle zinc oxide in sunscreen does not penetrate healthy skin, and thus appear to pose a low health risk in lotions.
-Inhalation of powders and sprays is a concern, however.
+Nano zinc oxide offers greater sun protection than larger zinc particles.
+Comparatively little is known regarding potential health effects of nanoparticles.
+They do not penetrate healthy skin to a large degree, and thus appear to pose a low health risk in lotions.
+Inhalation of powders and sprays is a concern.